 We are asking you to authorize and approve the Dissolution.
 The Board has determined that the Dissolution is advisable and in the best interests of the Company and our stockholders, has approved the Dissolution and has adopted the Plan of Dissolution.
-The reasons for the Dissolution are described under "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution - Background of the Proposed Dissolution" beginning on page 15 of this proxy statement and "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution" beginning on page 16 of this proxy statement.
+The reasons for the Dissolution are described under "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution - Background of the Proposed Dissolution" beginning on page 15 of this proxy statement and "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution - Reasons for the Proposed Dissolution" beginning on page 16 of this proxy statement.
 The Dissolution requires approval by the holders of a majority of the outstanding shares of common stock of the Company entitled to vote at the Special Meeting.
 The Board unanimously recommends that our stockholders authorize the Dissolution.

 In general terms, when we dissolve, we will cease conducting our business, wind up our affairs, dispose of our non-cash assets, pay or otherwise provide for our obligations, and distribute our remaining assets, if any, during a post-dissolution period of at least three years, as required by the DGCL.
 With respect to the Dissolution, we will follow the dissolution and winding-up procedures prescribed by the DGCL, as described in further detail under "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution - Delaware Law Applicable to Our Dissolution" beginning on page 17 of this proxy statement.
-Our liquidation, winding-up and distribution procedures will be further guided by our Plan of Dissolution - Our Plan of Dissolution" beginning on page 20 of this proxy statement.
+Our liquidation, winding-up and distribution procedures will be further guided by our Plan of Dissolution, as described in further detail under "Proposal 1 - Approval of the Dissolution Pursuant to the Plan of Dissolution - Our Plan of Dissolution" beginning on page 20 of this proxy statement.
 You should carefully consider the risk factors relating to our complete liquidation and dissolution and described under "Risk Factors - Risks Related to The Dissolution" beginning on page 9 of this proxy statement.